Digital Marketing, SEO, SEM

 Your search ranking is calculated based on the combined performance of three components:

-1. The relevance of the ad to the keyword – does the information in your ad correspond to the search intent.
+1. The ad's relevance to the keyword – does the information in your ad correspond to the search intent?

-2. The relevance of the ad to your landing page – is the information on your landing page relevant to what people search and your ad copy.
+2. The ad's relevance to your landing page – is the information on your landing page relevant to what people search for and your ad copy?

-3. The click-through rate of the ad – how likely people click on your ads.
+3. The ad's click-through rate – how likely are people to click on your ads?

-If you improve your ads and landing pages and tailor them more closely to what people are looking for, it will improve your expected click-through rate and, in turn, your account’s overall performance.
+Improving your ads and landing pages and tailoring them more closely to what people are looking for will improve your expected click-through rate and, in turn, your account’s overall performance.

 Quality Score impacts your performance because it helps Google determine your ad rank.
 Your ad rank is identified by multiplying your Max CPC bid by the Quality Score.

 is represented by the likeliness of the ad receiving a click when it appears on the search engine results page (SERP).
 Some research shows that it is the biggest factor in identifying a Quality Score.
 It is different from just the regular click-through rate in the advertising account.
-Google takes the keyword performance into consideration along with other advertising accounts that target the same keyword.
+Google considers the keyword performance and other advertising accounts targeting the same keyword.

-Expected CTR is impacted by your ad relevance and landing page experience; however, there might be situations where your keyword and ad copy match perfectly, but your ad is triggered by irrelevant searches which decrease your expected CTR.
+Expected CTR is impacted by your ad relevance and landing page experience; however, there might be situations where your keyword and ad copy match perfectly, but your ad is triggered by irrelevant searches, which decreases your expected CTR.
 This can be discovered in the search terms reports by examining the individual search queries and irrelevant themes triggering ads.

-Negating irrelevant terms and adjusting keyword match types in combination with smart bidding can improve the account’s expected CTR and, therefore, your overall score.
-It can take time for your score to improve so don’t be disheartened if you don’t see improvements immediately.
-Google doesn’t give any exact indicators of the time it takes for changes to be reflected in scores but it’s commonly believed that it takes around 1,000 impressions per keyword to update.
+Negating irrelevant terms and adjusting keyword match types with smart bidding can improve the account’s expected CTR and, therefore, your overall score.
+It can take time for your score to improve, so don’t be disheartened if you don’t see improvements immediately.
+Google doesn’t give any exact indicators of the time it takes for changes to be reflected in scores, but it’s commonly believed that it takes around 1,000 impressions per keyword to update.

 Ad Relevance

-Reflects how well the message in your ad matches the keywords that you’re targeting and your corresponding landing page.
+Reflects how well your ad's message matches the keywords you’re targeting and your corresponding landing page.
 There are three possible ad relevance statuses:

 1. Above average